The Ultimate Comrades Marathon Resource Guide

 If the thought of running the Comrades Marathon has crossed your mind then this “Is the Comrades Marathon for me” webinar will help you make your mind up.
 This post on what it takes to run the Comrades Marathon will certainly help too.

-Comrades Training Programmes
+2022 Comrades Marathon Down Run Training Programmes

 The official Comrades coach is Lindsey Parry.
 Lindsay has grown up around the South African running fraternity and in particular the Comrades Marathon (His dad Trevor Parry has three Comrades gold medals to his name).